 The 2017 Bright Sparks: Igniting Learning and Teaching across Secondary and Tertiary Education is one of Macquarie Law School’s inspiring projects.
 Bright Sparks is about capturing the voices of young people regarding positive solutions for local climate change.

-One of the purposes of this project is to promote a transformative learning experience, while focusing on empowering young people and listening to their views about future pathways.
-It also involves adding value to the NSW High School curriculum, while also giving students the opportunity to be directly connected with university as a welcoming place of learning.
+One of the purposes of this project was to promote a transformative learning experience, while focusing on empowering young people and listening to their views about future pathways.
+It also involved adding value to the NSW High School curriculum, while also giving students the opportunity to be directly connected with university as a welcoming place of learning.

-In collaboration with Ku-ring-gai Council and with the support of MQ academic experts, students have been exploring ways in which they can become engaged in positive solutions and raise awareness on the local impacts of climate change.
-Students have been involved in research regarding future legal, governance and policy change to suggest responses to the challenges of climate change within their local government area.
+In collaboration with Ku-ring-gai Council and with the support of MQ academic experts, students were able to explore ways in which they can become engaged in positive solutions and raise awareness on the local impacts of climate change.
+Students were involved in research regarding future legal, governance and policy change to suggest responses to the challenges of climate change within their local government area.

 The Five Schools

-The five schools that are participating in this project are Brigidine College, Chatswood High School, Carlingford High School, Masada College and Normanhurst Boys High School.
-They each have their own set of topics to channel their research and develop their case.
-The school’s themes have been aligned with the sustainable development goals (SDG) of their choice and they will suggest ideas on how they want their local environment to look like by 2030.
+The five schools that participated in this project are Brigidine College, Chatswood High School, Carlingford High School, Masada College and Normanhurst Boys High School.
+They each had their own set of topics to channel their research and develop their case.
+Each school’s themes were aligned with the sustainable development goals (SDG) of their choice and they developed ideas on how they wanted their local environment to look like by 2030.

-Green and public spaces - Students are focusing on sustainable communities and on how to connect the urban community of St Ives.
-They are thinking about a green space available to people that is sustainable (e.g solar lights) rather than just an open field space such as an oval.
+Green and public spaces - Brigidine College students focused on sustainable communities and on how to connect the urban community of St Ives.
+They thought about green space available to people that is sustainable (e.g solar lights) rather than just an open field space such as an oval.
 (SDG* goal 11 - sustainable cities and communities).

 Chatswood High School

-Heatwave preparedness at Chatswood High School – Students will develop a new design to areas of the school affected by heatwaves.
-They will also look at more stable and green buildings as an alternative.
-Their focus will be on green infrastructure, social well-being,policy and law reform.
+Heatwave preparedness at Chatswood High School – Students developed a new design to areas of the school affected by heatwaves.
+They looked at more stable and green buildings as an alternative.
+Their focus was on green infrastructure, social well-being,policy and law reform.
 (SDG* goal 9 - Industry, Innovation and Infrastructure and goal 13 climate action).

 Carlingford High School

-Renewable energy at schools - Students are developing an information pack that could be used to inform other schools on how to access and implement the use of solar panels within their school (SDG* goal 7 - Affordable and Clean Energy).
+Renewable energy at schools - Carlingford High School students developed an information pack that could be used to inform other schools on how to access and implement the use of solar panels within their school (SDG* goal 7 - Affordable and Clean Energy).

-Transport and technology – Students are developing a new design for public transports and proposing new ideas for battery car stations.
-They are promoting the need to decrease greenhouse gas emissions and the urgent need to decrease the carbon footprint in transport (SDG* goal 9 - Industry, Innovation and Infrastructure).
+Transport and technology – Masada College students developed a new design for public transports and proposed new ideas for battery car stations.
+They promoted the need to decrease greenhouse gas emissions and the urgent need to decrease the carbon footprint in transport (SDG* goal 9 - Industry, Innovation and Infrastructure).

 Normanhurst Boys High School

-Sustainable housing- Students will focus on sustainable housing and architecture, taking into consideration the increasing population in Sydney.
-They are highlighting the need for our communities to be sustainable and to reduce our carbon footprint.
+Sustainable housing- Students focused their projects on sustainable housing and architecture, taking into consideration the increasing population in Sydney.
+They highlighted the need for our communities to be sustainable and to reduce our carbon footprint.
 (SDG* goal 11 sustainable cities and communities).

-Ku-ring-gai Council and academic staff across Macquarie University have been providing support to students to help them develop ideas and guide them on future legal and policy change.
+Ku-ring-gai Council and academic staff across Macquarie University provided support to students to help them develop these ideas and guide them on future legal and policy change.